solowon27/E-CommerceXpress/README.md

 |  |   └──tag-routes.js            // here we are creating the routes for the tag model
 |  ├──index.js                    // on this page we are importing the routes from the api folder and prefixing them with the path /api
 |
-├── seeds/                                     // our models collected here
+├── seeds/                                     // our seeds for each models/tables collected here
 |  ├── category-seeds.js                      // we are creating the category data that we will use to seed the database
 |  ├──index.js                               //on this page we are importing all of the seed files and then syncing the database    before                                       seeding it with the seed files.
 |  ├──product-seeds.js                     // we are creating the product data that we will use to seed the database